trialan/eeg/README.md

 </p>

 Notice how in our plot, CSP + LDA is a curve, in there's it's a horizontal line, I believe this is because the curve jumps up to a value after ~5 components and then stays flat, so they chose to just plot the horizontal line to keep the plot more readable.

+### Structure of the repo
+At the top of the repo, we keep the code for reproducing the plot from Xu et al. as well as code useful for all experiments.
+In `/inverseproblem`, we put our code related to solving the [EEG inverse problem](https://www.fieldtriptoolbox.org/workshop/baci2017/inverseproblem/), this is our current angle for improving on Xu et al.'s results, and is currently under development.
+In `/experiments` we keep all our experiments, in particular that is where we have `routing_models/meta_clf.py`, our current best performing classifier.

+### References
+Xiaoqi Xu, Nicolas Drougard, Raphaelle N Roy.
+Dimensionality Reduction via the Laplace-Beltrami
+Operator: Application to EEG-based BCI.
+2021 10th International IEEE/EMBS Conference on Neural Engineering (NER) (2021)

+Ou W, Hämäläinen MS, Golland P. A distributed spatio-temporal EEG/MEG inverse solver, Neuroimage (2009)

+R.G.
+Abeysuriya, P.A.
+Robinson, Real-time automated EEG tracking of brain states using neural field theory, Journal of Neuroscience Methods (2015)